Tag Archives: Science Fiction

 Chastain as a mission commander, Daniels as Director of NASA, Ejiofor as NASA mission commander, and Wiig as a Public Relations specialist.
 The casting, in particular, of Wiig in the straight-laced, stale was mysterious to me, and it was not a particularly good portrayal….and I am a Wiig fan.

-My review of The Martian may seem a tad harsh, but that is only because I expected a great deal more from it than I was given.
+My review of The Martian may seem harsh, but only because I expected more from it than I was given.

 Oscar Nominations: Best Picture, Best Actor-Matt Damon, Best Adapted Screenplay, Best Sound Editing, Best Sound Mixing, Best Production Design, Best Visual Effects